Klinga Municipality

 Klinga is a former municipality in the old Nord-Trøndelag county, Norway.
 The 352 km2 municipality existed from 1891 until its dissolution in 1964.
-The municipality encompassed the mainland areas south of the river Namsen in what is now the municipality of Namsos in Trøndelag county.
+The municipality encompassed the mainland areas south of the river Namsen in what is now Namsos Municipality in Trøndelag county.
 The administrative centre was the village of Bangsund.
 Other villages in Klinga included Spillum and Klinga where Klinga Church is located.

-History
+Prior to its dissolution in 1963, the 352 km2 municipality was the 252nd largest by area out of the 689 municipalities in Norway.
+Klinga Municipality was the 370th most populous municipality in Norway with a population of about 2,466.
+The municipality's population density was 7 PD/km2 and its population had increased by 6.1% over the previous 10-year period.

+General information

 The municipality of Klingen was established on 1 January 1891 when the municipality of Namsos herred was divided in two.
-The northern part became the municipality of Vemundvik (population: 1,387) and the southern part became the municipality of Klingen (population: 1,387).
-In 1917, the name of the municipality was changed to Klinga.
+The northern part became Vemundvik Municipality (population: 1,387) and the southern part became Klingen Municipality (population: 1,387).
+In 1917, the spelling of the name was changed to Klinga Municipality.